dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

   - If so, have the [`darc`](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) command installed, updated and authenticated
   - Make sure tokens set using `darc authenticate` are still valid ([details at Darc.md#authenticate](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#authenticate))
   - Have PowerShell installed so that you can run scripts provided by us (any version should be ok)
-- Make sure that you have access to [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool?path=%2FREADME.md&_a=preview) and can download the latest version.
-M2MTool was created by VSEng and can be reused by us too.
+- Make sure that you have access to [M2MTool](https://devdiv.visualstudio.com/DefaultCollection/Engineering/_git/M2MTool?path=%2FREADME.md&_a=preview) and you can download the latest version.
+M2MTool was created by VSEng and shared with our division.
 - Know whether your repository is mirrored to the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal/_git)
   - Make sure you have sufficient permissions to manage branches/branch policies for the internal AzDO mirror of your repository
     - You need to have the `Force push` permission in branch security settings for the `master` branch to be able to delete it: